Smit1963/extension/README.md

 - Ask coding questions directly from the editor
 - Get AI-powered code suggestions
-- Works with selected code as context
+- Works with selected code as context.